claushofmann/claushofmann.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Uncertainity in Machine Learning
 - Out-of-Distribution detection
+- Attention mechanisms
-- In-Context Learning
+- Sequence modeling

 # Education to show in About widget
 education: